Join us as an

 Applications now open!

-AGPAL Surveyors assess general practices against the Royal Australian College of General Practitioners (RACGP) Standards for general practices (5th edition), and are instrumental in improving the quality and safety of primary healthcare throughout Australia.
+AGPAL Surveyors assess general practices against the Royal Australian College of General Practitioners (RACGP) Standards for general practices (5th edition) for AGPAL, and are instrumental in improving the quality and safety of primary healthcare throughout Australia.
 AGPAL Surveyors work directly with our clients and are the ‘face of the company’.

-AGPAL’s GP Surveyors and Co-Surveyors work together.
-They form a Surveyor Team of two professionals who carry out assessments of general practices against the Standards.
+AGPAL GP Surveyors and Co-Surveyors work together.
+They form a Surveyor Team of professionals who carry out assessments of general practices against the Standards.

 A GP Surveyor is a fully qualified and practicing GP, while a Co-Surveyor is an appropriately qualified practice manager, nurse, allied health professional, or Aboriginal health worker or health practitioner with relevant experience in general practice.

 When carrying out an assessment, a GP Surveyor focuses on assessing the clinical aspects of general practice, while the Co-Surveyor looks at governance and the operational facets.